samoylv/WPG/Docker/develop/readme.md

 2) Open browser on http://localhost:8088

-WPG tutorials can be font here /opt/WPG-develop/samples/Tutorials
+WPG tutorials can be found here /opt/WPG-develop/samples/Tutorials